-The wedding ceremony gets a lot of its gravity and meaning from a deep wellspring of tradition.
+The wedding ceremony gets a lot of its gravity and meaning from a deep wellspring of tradition; and these are precisely the wedding traditions to ditch.
 From the rehearsal dinner through the reception, almost everything that happens during a wedding is at least a century-old, time-tested tradition.
 This means, of course, that your wedding is the perfect chance to examine those traditions and figure out which ones don’t make sense for you.
 There’s no need to hold on to tradition for tradition’s sake, especially in the following cases:

 The White Dress

 You know the rules: if you’re a virgin on your wedding day, the dress can be white.
 If you can’t make that claim with a straight face, it’s off-white for you, Ecru in extreme cases.
 What might surprise you is how recent an innovation the white dress is.
 Before Queen Victoria wore white to her wedding, most bridal gowns were brightly-colored.
 White was a color more associated with mourning than with a happy wedding day.
 After Queen Victoria popularized the white dress, the whole purity angle got retrofitted in.
 So if you’d rather wear a saucy red dress to your wedding, feel free.

 This one is falling out of favor, mostly due to the (erroneous) belief that the uncooked rice is harmful for birds.
 Most couples are opting to be pelted with something else–confetti, pom-poms, birdseed–but why have your guests make a mess to get a couple of seconds of enjoyment?
 It’s better to stick with something that’s appropriately festive but doesn’t make a mess, like noisemakers or wedding sparklers.